kwalczak80/mx-monster/README.md

 ![Edit or delete product options](docs/images/existing_features/product_management/edit-or-delete-product.JPG)

-If the **Edit** option is clicked the user will be redirected to a new page where they can edit the product information including the product image.
+If the **Edit** option is clicked the user will be redirected to a new page where they can edit the product information including the product images.

 ![Edit product](docs/images/existing_features/product_management/edit-product.JPG)